Bermudagrass.com - An Informational Website From Seedland.com

 is a better method of preparing the soil prior to broadcasting out Bermuda

-Note: It has become common knowledge that chemical herbicides and pesticides are not the environmentally friendly products they have claimed to be.
+Note: It has become common knowledge that chemical herbicides and pesticides, especially glysophate, are not the environmentally friendly products they have claimed to be.
 In fact, some manufacturers have been required to remove untrue labeling that stated their product was safe for the

-environment.
-That said other environmentally friendly alternatives exist to kill the existing grass such as the method of smothering the grass by covering it with clear plastic for a period of time causing it to
+That said other environmentally friendly alternatives exist to kill the existing grass such as these:

 bermuda grass or any type of organic grass removal techniques may be found here